roelof69/pvebuilds/content/en/nw/info/gen/gemchoices.md

 ## Weapon Gems
 ### DPS
+This is currently out of date, will be updated within 24hrs to display which is best.

 The ideal weapon gem for each build is listed alongside that build.

 For all DPS it's ideal to use a Cut Pristine Opal **or** Diamond **unless** the following is true: